-Despite the extra cost, we think staying in the town centre is well worth it.
-Being able to wake up and easily explore the old town with all the best attractions at your door step is definitely the best option.
+When booking your accommodation in Tallinn, I would highly recommend basing yourself in the town centre.
+Being able to wake up and easily explore the Old Town with all the attractions at your door step is definitely the best option.

-We really enjoyed our stay at the Delta Apartments.
-Situated in the heart of Tallinn’s old town, the location of these apartments could not have been any better!
+Daily Apartments – We really enjoyed our stay at this comfortable apartment.
+Situated in the heart of Tallinn’s Old Town, the location of this accommodation could not be any better.

 Beautifully decorated, fully equipped and surrounded by pubs, shops and all the best restaurants, we can highly recommend this accommodation for your stay in Tallinn.
-Not to mention the price was totally reasonable for its location!
-Click here to book your stay at the Delta Apartments or find more options below.
+Not to mention the price was very reasonable for its prime location.